Is Skiing Dangerous For Beginners? The HONEST answer

-The question that every mother or concerned new skier wants answered; Is skiing really dangerous?
+The question that every mother or concerned new skier wants to be answered is; Is skiing really dangerous?
 Is it worth the risk and should I let my kid go on that ski trip?
-Here’s the honest answer:
+Here's the honest answer:

 Skiing is dangerous if you go about it wrong or you happen to be very unlucky, and it's safe if you wear a helmet, ski responsibly, and be smart about how you learn.
 In the US out of 51 million skiing days, an average of 41 people die per year skiing, 44 suffer serious injury (paralysis, head trauma, etc) [source]

 We are reader supported.
 We may collect a share of sales from the links on this page.
 As an Amazon Associate, we earn from qualifying purchases.

 Medical Disclaimer: The information and other content provided in this article, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.

 In other words, skiing is double-edged when it comes to danger.
 If you take the wrong path (figuratively and metaphorically) then yes it can be very dangerous.
 But if you follow the advice from more experienced skiers, listen to your ski instructor, and don't be stupid on the slopes - then you're quite safe.

 That's not saying that a freak accident couldn't seriously hurt you - the fact is skiing is an outdoor sport and anything COULD happen that may endanger your life.

 Is it more dangerous than driving a car?
 No

 By now you must be wondering, what are the main dangers?
 Read on and I'll lay them out for you and then explain how you can mitigate them.